 INTS 2975 Global Issues Research Practicum (4 Credits)

 This is the third and final required course for all international studies majors.
 In the first two introductory classes, you acquired knowledge about international politics and the global economy.
 In this class, we investigate where that knowledge came from.
 How do researchers learn things about the political world?
 And how can you do this kind of research yourself?
 Students will learn about different types of international studies research, and will practice collecting and evaluating evidence from interviews, surveys, the written record, and quantitative sources.
 You will learn to ask a compelling research question, critically evaluate existing research on your subject, and find evidence that will help you answer your question.
 Your final project will be to design a research project that you could feasibly conduct in a future quarter.
-Prerequisites: INTS 1500 and INTS 1700, must be a declared INTS major or minor.
+Prerequisites: INTS 1500 and INTS 1700.

 INTS 2992 Directed Study (1-8 Credits)